-Approximately 230,000 First Solar thin film photovoltaic (PV) modules will power the proposed 87 megawatt (MW) project and will produce enough solar energy to serve the needs of approximately 25,000 average NSW homes.
-This will displace more than 167,000 metric tons of carbon dioxide (CO2) emissions per year — the equivalent of taking about 45,000 cars off the road.
+The 87 megawatt (MW) project will produce enough solar energy to serve the needs of approximately 25,000 average NSW homes.
+This will displace more than 153,000 metric tons of carbon dioxide (CO2) emissions per year — the equivalent of taking about 41,000 cars off the road.

 First Solar is committed to the communities in which it operates and will strive to minimise environmental impact while maximising clean energy output.
 When in operation, our systems generate electricity with no water use, no air emissions, and no waste production, with the smallest carbon footprint of any PV technology available.

-The proposed Beryl Solar Farm supports Australia in its efforts toward providing 23.5 per cent of its energy from renewable resources by 2020, while further establishing regional NSW as a leader in renewable energy.
-Planning for the project has commenced and is on track for completion in 2017.
+The Beryl Solar Farm supports Australia in its efforts toward providing 23.5 per cent of its energy from renewable resources by 2020, while further establishing regional NSW as a leader in renewable energy.
+Construction of the project has been completed in June 2019.

 Enough to power 25,000 average homes